helboi559/reactrouter/README.md

 - Create a new github repo called reactrouter, clone the repo to your computer and add the link to populi.
 - Use create-react-app in the local project root folder (AKA the project root) to initialize the React project.
 Run npm start to see the default create-react-app page on localhost:3000.
 - Run npm i react-router-dom@6 in the project root.
-- Create a new folder in project root called /pages.
+- Create a new folder in project root src folder called /pages.
-- In /pages, create two new files.
+- In ./src/pages, create two new files.
-  - /pages/Home.js
+  - ./src/pages/Home.js
-  - /pages/Blogs.js
+  - ./src/pages/Blogs.js
 - In these two files, create and default export a new react component for each file.
   - export default Home () {
     return (